bsmg/beat-saber-community-wiki/health-and-safety.md

 ## Dr Levi Harrison's Tips
 [video](https://www.youtube.com/watch?v=IoL1NOKUmoU){.youtube}
 Dr. Levi has saved the wrist of countless players with his videos, and he's made a video specifically covering some exercises to help prevent injury from playing Beat Saber!
-We **highly** recommend these!
+We **highly** recommend his tips!

-### Warm Ups

-Start with much slower maps (slower than your standard level of play) and in the space of 3-4 songs, work your way back up to your normal level of play.
-Apply a proper stretch in between each song.

-So for instance, my standard level of play (that I enjoy) is maps like TWISTSTEP, Your Voice So, etc. When I begin playing, I start on the low end, with maps like Believer, after which I take a minute or so to stretch out my arms and make sure they're actually starting to get warmer.
-Then I move to something a touch more intense, like Bubble Tea, and applying the same things after finishing it, and finishing with Deadly Nostalgia.

-### Final Words
-Regulating your gameplay is important.
-Burning pain = muscle development.
-Sharp pain = stop playing, right now.

 # Safety